The Ottoman Empire: From Frontier Warriors to World Power

 To understand the Ottoman rise, we must first glimpse the world they were born into.
 The year is 1299 CE, and the medieval world is in flux.
 The Mongol Empire has fragmented but still dominates Asia.
 The Byzantine Empire, once the mighty eastern half of Rome, has been reduced to a shadow of its former self.
 The Crusader states have fallen.
 The Islamic world is recovering from the Mongol devastation of Baghdad, its intellectual and political center.

 In Anatolia (modern Turkey), the Seljuk Sultanate of Rum has crumbled, leaving a patchwork of small Turkish principalities known as beyliks.
-These frontier states sit at the edge of the Byzantine world, where Islam meets Christianity, where settled civilization meets nomadic culture.
-Among these beyliks is a small domain led by a chief named Osman, whose followers will soon be known as the Osmanlis—the Ottomans.
+These frontier states sit at the edge of the Byzantine world, where Islam meets Christianity and settled civilization meets nomadic culture.
+Among these beyliks is a small domain led by a chief named Osman, whose followers will soon be known as the Osmanlis: the Ottomans.

 This is a world of opportunity for those bold enough to seize it.
 The old orders are weakening, trade routes are shifting, and new powers are emerging.
-The Mediterranean remains a vital artery of commerce and culture, connecting Europe with the exotic goods and ideas of the East.
-The Balkans are a complex mosaic of Christian kingdoms, while the Middle East is recovering from Mongol devastation.
+The Mediterranean remains a vital artery of commerce and culture, connecting Europe with the goods and ideas of the East.
+The Balkans form a complex mosaic of Christian kingdoms, while the Middle East is still recovering from Mongol devastation.

 Religious and cultural boundaries are more fluid than we might imagine.
 Christians and Muslims have been trading, fighting, and learning from each other for centuries.
 Merchants cross borders freely, scholars translate works between Arabic, Greek, and Latin, and soldiers of fortune serve whoever pays best.
-This is the dynamic world that will allow a small Turkish principality to grow into a world-spanning empire.
+It's a dynamic world, and it's precisely this openness that will allow a small Turkish principality to grow into a world-spanning empire.

 Themes and Events to Come